RoadRunner120485/wicket-redis-session-test/README.md

 # Distributed wicket app w/o sticky sessions
-## No more lost in redirection <sup>[1]</sup>
+## No more lost in redirection <sup>1</sup>

-this is just a poc!
-Without sticky sessions the synchronization on top on top session cannot work.
-So in addition we e.g. a RequestCycleListener that aquires locks on redis key per session.
+This is just a poc!
+Without sticky sessions the wickets synchronization on top session cannot work.
+So in addition we need e.g. a RequestCycleListener that aquires locks on redis key per session.

 But it shows that wicket is dynamically scalable without sticky sessions ;)